Back to National Guide

 What Affects the Cost

 • Roof type.
-Terracotta tiles are the classic Sydney roof material.
-They are durable but fragile to walk on.
-Concrete tiles are cheaper to replace but more porous and prone to moss.
-Colorbond roofs are faster to paint but may need rust treatment.
+Inner west terracotta tiles are durable but fragile to walk on and need careful handling.
+Concrete tiles across western and northern suburbs are cheaper to replace but more porous and prone to moss.
+Colorbond metal roofs are faster to coat but may need rust treatment at fixings.

 • Tile condition.
 Cracked or broken tiles need replacing before painting.
-Each tile replacement adds cost.
-A 30-year-old roof might need 10–30 tiles replaced.
+A 30-year-old concrete tile roof might need 10–30 tiles replaced, adding $100–$450 to the job.

 • Ridge cap condition.
 On most Sydney tile roofs over 20 years old, the mortar holding ridge caps has cracked.
-Re-bedding and re-pointing the entire ridge is standard practice and adds to the total.
+Re-bedding and re-pointing the entire ridge at $40–$80 per linear metre is standard practice.
+A typical home has 15–25 linear metres of ridge, adding $600–$2,000.

-A small single-storey home in the Hills District with a metal roof in sound condition sits toward $3,500.
-A large home in Epping or Carlingford with a 30+ year old concrete tile roof needing extensive ridge work, tile replacements, and a steep pitch pushes toward $15,000.
+A small single-storey home in the Hills District with a Colorbond roof in sound condition sits toward $3,500.
+A large home in Epping or Carlingford with a 30+ year old concrete tile roof needing extensive ridge work, tile replacements, solar panel removal, and a steep pitch pushes toward $15,000.

 Sydney-Specific Considerations

 Established tile suburbs (Epping, Carlingford, Ryde, Strathfield, Canterbury, Hurstville).
 These suburbs are dominated by 1960s to 1980s homes with concrete or terracotta tile roofs.
-After 30–40 years, these roofs are typically the prime candidates for restoration: faded, with cracked ridge caps and the occasional broken tile.
-The roof structure is usually fine, but the surface needs attention.
+After 30–40 years, these roofs are the prime candidates for restoration: faded coatings, cracked ridge caps, and the occasional broken tile.
+The roof structure is usually sound, but the surface needs attention.
+Budget $5,500–$9,000 for a typical 200m² concrete tile restoration in these suburbs, including ridge cap re-pointing.

 Inner west (Marrickville, Dulwich Hill, Ashfield).
-A mix of older tile roofs on fibro cottages and flat or low-pitch metal roofs on terrace-style homes.
-Terrace roofs are often visible from neighbouring properties and upper floors, making appearance a motivator for painting.
+A mix of older terracotta tile roofs on fibro cottages and flat or low-pitch metal roofs on terrace-style homes.
+Terrace roofs are often visible from neighbouring properties and upper floors, making appearance a motivator.
+Federation-era terracotta tiles in these suburbs are sometimes from discontinued profiles, so replacements may need to be sourced from salvage yards.

 Hiring a Licensed Painter in NSW

-Roof painting work in NSW almost always exceeds $5,000, requiring a licensed painting contractor.
-Verify credentials through NSW Fair Trading.
+Roof painting work in NSW almost always exceeds $5,000, requiring a licensed painting contractor under the NSW Building Commission (formerly NSW Fair Trading, renamed January 2025).
+For residential work over $20,000, Home Building Compensation Fund cover is also required.

 Before hiring, confirm: